openfaas/docs/docs/reference/namespaces.md

 # Namespaces support

-OpenFaaS has support for multiple-namespaces, this is currently in Alpha and is being [worked on actively and tracked on this issue](https://github.com/openfaas/faas-netes/issues/511).
+OpenFaaS has support for multiple-namespaces.

 Multiple namespaces can be used for the following use-cases:

 * multi-tenancy (when combined with NetworkPolicy)
 * multiple stages or environments within a single cluster - i.e. dev/staging/prod
 * logical segregation of stacks within a single company or team

+!!! warning "Additional configuration required"
+  You must configure OpenFaaS to have sufficient permissions to administrate multiple namespaces, this feature will not work in a default installation.

 ## Pre-reqs